 Since 2008, Marvel Studios has built up their cinematic universe with some of the most popular movies being produced in Hollywood, and for much of that time DC Comics and Warner Bros. have doing everything in their power to create a franchise that exists on a similar level.
 We have been watching a new cinematic era for the brand play out going back to the release of Zack Snyder's Man of Steel in 2013, and while there have been certain ups and downs during that period, work is still being done.
 It’s not the original DC Extended Universe as anybody planned it, but there is still an interesting future waiting to unfold for Superman, Batman, Wonder Woman and company.

-So what are the titles that are going to help fans dive into this vast comic book world?
+So what are the upcoming DC movies that are going to help fans dive into this vast comic book world?
 Who are the filmmakers making the movies, and who will be starring?
 Well, we've organized all that information for you below, so read on to have your big questions answered!

 The Suicide Squad – August 6, 2021